artyuum/request-dto-mapper-bundle/README.md

 - [JsonSource](/src/Source/JsonSource.php) (extracts the data from `$request->toArray()`)
 - [QueryStringSource](/src/Source/QueryStringSource.php) (extracts the data from `$request->query->all()`)

+If an error occurs after while the `extract()` method from the source class, the `SourceExtractionException` will be thrown

-If these built-in sources don't meet your needs, you can implement your own source like this:
+If these built-in source classes don't meet your needs, you can implement your own source like this:
 ```php
 use Artyum\RequestDtoMapperBundle\Source\SourceInterface;
 use Symfony\Component\HttpFoundation\Request;